dawid-dahl-umain/gcloud-identity-token-generator/README.md

   ```
   Access the token generation endpoint using a tool like Postman at `http://localhost:9090/generate-gcloud-identity-token`.

-  If you have set everything up correctly the app will return a short-lived identity token to you, for use as a bearer token in the Authorization header of e.g. Postman.
+  If you have set everything up correctly the app will return a short-lived identity token to you, for use as a bearer token in the Authorization header of e.g. Postman requests to your secure Cloud Run container's API.

 ## Development